Fish like there is a tomorrow - fish safe.

 Vessels with a valid decal can expect to see abbreviated boarding times if issued in the last two years.
 Those vessels with decals that have expired can expect boarding officers to conduct a more extensive examination of the vessels required safety equipment.
 Fishing vessel that are required to carry national marine fisheries services observers are required to have a valid decal (not expired).

 1. Use any desktop, laptop, tablet or smart phone device - to determine the equipment your vessel is required to have.
 Launch the Checklist Generator (Click here) answer the quesitons and create a list of the safety equipment your vessel is required to have.
 Print out a checklist. to use on your vessel or take the list on your device to your vessel.

-2. Use the checklists to examine your vessel ensuring you have all of the required equipment and that everything is in serviceable condition.
+2. Use the checklists to examine your vessel.
+Ensure you have all of the required equipment and that everything is in serviceable condition.

 3. Call to schedule a dockside exam.
 Call your nearest Coast Guard Dockside Examiner to schedule a visit to your vessel to conduct the exam.
 If your vessel has all of the required servicable equipment you will be issued a decal and written documentation that your vessel has passed the exam.
 The exam is valid for two years.

 4. Keep equipment in serviceable condition.
 Items such as inflatable life rafts, EPIRBS, certain first aid kit items, etc expire.
 Make sure that you exam all items to ensure they stay in serviceable condition and not expired.